playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/plane-detection.md

 });
 ```

-Also, the list of XrPlane'es is available:
+Also, the list of XrPlanes is available:

 ```javascript
 const xrPlanes = app.xr.planeDetection.meshes;